madfrogsec/how-to-rsa/README.md

   * No-brain factorization

    Sometimes you just need to run a general factorization algorithm.
 It could work.
+PS: you are brainless.
+Not the tools.
    Fermat : https://github.com/willyrv/FactoringNumbers
    Msieve : https://github.com/radii/msieve